Request a Program

 Please check in with the Ohio University Coronavirus Response page often for updates.

-Health Promotion currently offers remote programs led by Peer Educators from Power GAMMA and Better Bystanders on a variety of different topics listed below.
+Health Promotion currently offers remote programs on a variety of different topics led by Professional Staff, Power GAMMA and Better Bystanders Peer Educators.

 - General Health & Well-Being